themaier/ChallengeAccepted/README.md

 For more help with the docker commands, have a look at our HELP.md

 ## Deployed Release

-There is also a deployed version of the Escape-Room.
+There is also a deployed version of the Challenge-Accepted.
 You can find it under: http://3.78.244.229:3000/#/login

-## Start escape-room without docker-compose (optional):
+## Start Challenge-Accepted without docker-compose (optional):

 cd backend
 uvicorn src.main:app